joone-org/SentioNova/curriculum/MJ-9798851707100/README.md

 </colgroup>
 <thead>
 <tr class="header">
-<th><p>To use ChatGPT as a prompt generator, copy all of the previous text and paste it into ChatGPT's input.<br>When it responds with the question, provide a description of the image you want it to generate, or simply insert some emoji.</p></th>
+<th><p>To use ChatGPT as a prompt generator, continue the conversation from <a href="https://chat.openai.com/share/fba79383-110a-498c-b413-fa5facb87dab">this link</a>, or copy all of the previous text and paste it into a new conversation.</p></th>
 </tr>
 </thead>
 <tbody>